 THE EXPERTS & THEIR TOPICS

-Peter T. Alter is the Museum’s chief historian and director of the Studs Terkel Center for Oral History.
+Peter T. Alter is the Museum’s Gary T. Johnson Chief Historian and director of the Studs Terkel Center for Oral History.
 In his role as the chief historian, he works on exhibitions and online projects and teaches in DePaul University’s public history program.
 As the director of the Studs Terkel Center for Oral History, he develops new Museum oral history projects.

-Julius L. Jones is an assistant curator at the Chicago History Museum.
+Julius L. Jones is a curator at the Chicago History Museum.
 He is committed to using technology to tell new and inclusive stories about the past in compelling and innovative ways.
 Julius develops exhibition content, conducts research, seeks new acquisitions, and speaks on a variety of Chicago history topics.

 FOR MORE INFORMATION & GROUP PRICING